 The MASPE program is founded on personal student support, high expectations, relevant and practical experiences, and distance learning technology.
 From the beginning, candidates are monitored in how to succeed in an electronic educational environment and they are provided 24/7/365 support in accessing course content, instructors, and colleagues from wherever internet service is available.

 The MASPE program consists of a series of carefully designed, interactive accelerated coursework and field experiences.
 Each semester of coursework consists of two eight-week sessions that are delivered utilizing a variety of instructional electronic modalities.
 The online program requires 200 hours of field experiences prior to the final clinical experience.
 The only difference in requirements for students with varying experiential backgrounds is the final clinical course.

-All students are required to complete a practicum/student teaching experience (ESP 573, ESP 574 or ESP 575).
+All students except option 6 candidates are required to complete a practicum/student teaching experience (ESP 574 or ESP 575).
 Each experience must be in an accredited public school classroom which contains students with Individual Education Plans (IEPs) in the area of Learning and Behavior Disorders (LBD).
 Each student must apply for permission to enroll in the Practicum/Student Teaching course and be approved by the Teacher Education Committee (TEC).
 Applications for Practicum/Student Teaching, including all supporting evidence, must be submitted to the School of Education in Hathaway Hall Room 108 by the deadline of the semester prior to the semester he or she wishes to complete the practicum experience (Fall Deadline: October 15th; Spring Deadline: March 15th).